Our Personal Injury Lawyer specialize in Illinois Spinal Cord Injury & Paralysis that, in IL, are usually from trauma sustained from a auto accident.

 How much is your concussion or spinal cord injury worth?
 Contact us.
 Tell us about your accident and injury.
 Ask us anything.

 Josephine Cullotta has studied and worked in the medical field prior to becoming an attorney.
 Her passion and compassion mirrors her perseverance for recovering the maximum award or settlement.
 It is a legal area she loves and continues to want to learn more about still today.

 Initially, you may believe your case is not worth very much.
-After Cullotta Law Offices has worked up the damages based on the facts of the case, you might be surprised at how much you are compensated.
-For example, a mild traumatic brain injury is often under valued.
-Cullotta Law Offices settled a rear-end concussion for $400,000 with medical bills less than $22,000 in specials and plaintiff still working at the time of settlement.
+After Cullotta Law Offices has worked up the damages based on the facts of the case, you might be surprised at how much you is a just compensation for your injury.

 A spinal cord injury is caused by nerve damage to the bone that protects the spinal canal rather than by an actual back or neck injury.
 Loss of function results from the trauma to the spinal cord but usually leaves the cord intact and bruised.

 2-Consequences From A Chicago Traumatic Spinal Cord injury